jolicode/castor/doc/docs/going-further/helpers/fingerprint.md

+---
+description: >
+  Learn how to use Castor's fingerprinting functionality to execute tasks conditionally based on changes in files, strings, or other data sources.
+---

 # Fingerprinting and code execution when something changes

-Castor provides a `fingerprint` functionality to execute tasks only if something changed.
+Castor provides a fingerprinting functionality to execute tasks only if something changed.

 To detect whether something has changed, Castor uses a fingerprint that can be anything like a string content, the hash of a file or a group of files (based on content or modification time), etc.